enekoisid/notes/transcoderms notes/jira_description_en.md

-# Investigation Summary: Error Handling in TaskController
+# Investigation Summary: Error Handling and Command Flow in TaskController

 ## Identified Problem
-The TaskController returns HTTP 200 even when errors occur (e.g., constraint violations in SQLite or file access errors with OpenCV).
+The `TaskController` does not explicitly handle the case when `PostCommand` returns `-1`, which indicates the command is not a cancel operation.
+Additionally, when a supra profile is not found, a generic exception is thrown.
+This leads to ambiguous responses and inconsistent error handling.

 ## Impact
-Client applications cannot reliably distinguish between successful and failed calls, as the HTTP status code does not reflect the actual outcome of the operation.
+- Clients may receive unclear or misleading HTTP responses.
+- Error handling is not consistent, making debugging and maintenance more difficult.

 ## Best Options Identified